 Authors typesetting abstracts are encouraged to use the ASL abstract template, (ASLabstracttemplate.tex, asl.cls) Please rename the template using your last name before submitting it as an attachment.
 Complete instructions on how to use the template are included in ASLabstracttemplate.tex.

 - Each abstract submission must include the complete address of at least one author, including an email address.

 - Abstracts may not include drawings or footnotes.

 - The references must be complete: author, title, full name of journal, year, volume, page numbers, and for books, complete publisher data.

 Typesetting is done immediately after the submission deadline, so abstracts should be in final form when they are submitted.
 A typeset booklet containing the abstracts will be distributed to participants at the meeting.
 Galley proofs are given to authors at the time of the meeting or before, and must be corrected, approved, and returned immediately after receipt; no changes other than corrections of typesetting errors may be made.

 For ASL meetings in North America, at least one author of each contributed abstract must be an ASL member; this does not apply to the ASL European Summer Meeting.
-Abstracts are published as part of the meeting report in The Bulletin of Symbolic Logic only if at least one author is a member of the ASL at the time the report is sent for publication.
+Abstracts are only published as part of the meeting report in The Bulletin of Symbolic Logic if at least one author is a member of the ASL at the time the report is sent for publication.